Our casual Ferla baby alpaca blend suit

 Since this blazer is unlined, all seams are visible.

-It is therefore necessary to carefully bind each seam.
-It's longer, but so much more beautiful!
+It is therefore necessary to carefully braid each seam.
+It takes longer, but is so much more beautiful!

-Even if it's not obvious at first glance, the photo below shows the inside of the jacket, at the left front panel.
-You see that there is not really a lining, but the outer fabric goes back inside the jacket.
+Although it may not be obvious at first glance, the photo below shows the inside of the jacket, at the left front panel.
+You can see that there is no real lining, but that the outer fabric comes back inside the jacket.

-It's more expensive to do because it requires using more high-end fabric, but the effect when you open your jacket is incommensurable.
+It's more expensive to make because it requires using more high-end fabric, but the effect when you open your jacket is incomparable.

 A semi-lined blazer